Two by Twos: Into the 21st century

 Divisions, both doctrinal and organizational, within the group have formed throughout its history and continue as ongoing challenges.

 Until the mid 1980s, notes regarding the Two by Twos had appeared infrequently in religious journals and sociological works, with some writers assuming that the church had greatly declined, with nothing published regarding it.
 In 1982, the publication of The Secret Sect was followed by press reports and public statements by former members.
 Other books and news coverage dealing with the church appeared in the following decades and increased awareness of the church and its practices.
 With the exposure of regional differences and the appearance of dissent, a loosening of a few strict standards demanded of members has been observed in some areas.
 A marked decline in membership has occurred over recent decades, coinciding with availability of information on the Internet and elsewhere.

+Abuse cases

 In April 2019, the Australian current affairs television show 60 Minutes interviewed child sex abuse victims of Australian ministers.

-Dean Bruer scandal and FBI investigation

-On 20 March 2023, a letter was released from overseer Doyle S. Smith, (the "Dean Letter") informing members of the discovery of predatory and sexually abusive behavior by recently deceased worker and overseer Dean Bruer.
-Since the release of the Dean Letter, other allegations of sexual abuse and child sexual abused have been reported within the church from all over the world, and former minister Robert Corfield admitted that he had sexually abused a boy in Saskatchewan, Canada, over several years in the 1980s.
+On 20 March 2023, a letter from overseer Doyle S. Smith (the "Dean Letter") informed some members of the discovery of predatory and sexually abusive behavior by the deceased worker and overseer Dean Bruer.
+Since the release of the Dean Letter, other allegations of sexual abuse and child sexual abuse taking place within the church have been reported from all over the world.
+Former minister Robert Corfield admitted that he had sexually abused a boy in Saskatchewan, Canada, over several years in the 1980s.
 The number of perpetrators have been estimated to be in the hundreds, with several thousand victims identified.
 In the United States, the Federal Bureau of Investigation (FBI) opened an investigation in 2024.